ViktorNova/musikernel/README.md

 #Warning:  beta software

-The project is believed to be reasonably stable, and unlikely to break backwards compatibility between now and the final release.
-However, not all parts of the software have been thoroughly tested, so there may be bugs lurking around.
+The project is believed to be reasonably stable, BUT MAY break backwards compatibility between now and the final release, and could contain undiscovered bugs with unknown consequences.
+You should wait for the final release to create any projects that you intend to keep forever.

 #What is MusiKernel ?